top of page

 To ensure compliance, most high-purity systems are designed under international and process-specific standards:

-Also, many piping manufacturers provide third-party validation for leachables, extractables, and particle count per SEMI guidelines.
+Many piping manufacturers also provide third-party validation for leachables, extractables, and particle count per SEMI guidelines.

 Always choose materials and components from suppliers who certify particle count, leachables, and weldability.
 Even a “clean” plastic may not be clean enough for semiconductor or pharma applications unless tested and validated.